Even curbside pickup has been stopped. The order means most of Berkeley’s cannabis businesses will close as they don’t have delivery service.

 Debby Goldsberry, who co-founded one of Berkeley’s first medical cannabis dispensaries, has written a book on how to start and run a marijuana business.

-Update 11/19/14: The City Council voted on Nov.
+Cannabis being inspected at Berkeley Patients Group in 2011.
+Photo: Frances Dinkelspiel Update 11/19/14: The City Council voted on Nov.
 18 to refer this item to the Planning Commission for further review.
-Even though Berkeley residents voted in 2010 to allow six commercial cannabis grow sites to operate in the city’s manufacturing zone, none has opened – and none probably will unless the city changes its guidelines, […]
+Even though Berkeley residents voted in 2010 to allow six commercial cannabis grow sites to operate in the city’s manufacturing zone, none has […]